nimbella/command-sets/corona_stats/README.md

 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.

-Since information is protection, this command-set gives live stats for the pandemic.

 Available commands:
 - `corona_stats`     -- Live stats for the pandemic, worldwide or in a specific country